Sara3/Noyo-takehome/README.md

 ## Live Coding Extention
 During your onsite, you will discuss and demo your take-home solution.
-As part of this, there will be a live coding extension where you will implement additional functionality.
+As part of this, there will be a live coding extension where you will implement additional functionality at the discretion of the interviewer.

 ### Final Word!